-Will my cellphone have a connection in North Korea?
+Will my phone have a roaming connection in North Korea?

-Young Pioneer Tours as a business in North Korea do have a Koryolink sim card connected to the internet, and able to make and receive international calls in case of an emergency.
+Our YPT guides have access to a Koryolink sim card and are constantly connected to the internet, and able to make and receive international calls in case of an emergency.

-Can you phone North Koreans with your sim card in North Korea?
+Can you phone North Koreans with your Koryolink sim card in North Korea?